lixuliu/Author-Contributions-CRediT/README.md

 ## Browser Compatibility

 This tool works in all modern web browsers.
-Simply open `contributions.html` in your browser.
+Access it directly at the [live site](https://lixuliu.github.io/Author-Contributions-CRediT/) or download and open `index.html` locally in your browser.

 ## Copyright